Chevron/Elizabeth Forward Middle — Interactive Dome

 Contributions: Installation Concepts, User Flows, Wireframes, Usability Study, Playtesting, User Interviews.

 Final Result / Deliverable: A 48″ diameter touch-screen dome with a running educational game + a mobile app to augment and extend the interactive dome experience.

-InfinitE Educational Dome was a Carnegie Mellon University project in joint with Chevron and Elizabeth Forward School District.
+InfinitE Interactive Dome was a Carnegie Mellon University project in joint with Chevron and Elizabeth Forward School District.
 The goal of the project was creating the first installation of an Energy Lab that would teach kids about Energy.

 Chevron and EFS reached CMU with the idea to create an innovative, low budget and extensible experience to teach middle school students about the concept of electrical energy and its impact in the world.Our team was tasked with creating this experience.

 Chevron and EFS expressed their interest in having an interactive game that used Kinect or a similar motion camera as input.
 However as we explored different options we decided that we want to take it to the next level and create an exciting and innovative experience that could impact permanently their views on this topic.

 How to design an impactful and innovative experience for middle school students (who live in low-income areas) and teach them the implications of energy use and energy production in a meaningful way?

 The first approach of the team was to brainstorm potential solutions to the given problem.
 We centered our research in exploring different children installations and finding common patterns.
 We visited Pittsburgh Children’s Museum where we got ideas for kind of experience that could get our target audience excited and engaged.

 We agreed that we wanted to create a physical object that could display the content as well as enabling a meaningful interaction.
 After several hours of brainstorming we came up with a concrete idea: An interactive dome that could display the earth and allow us to create a energy related game using the spherical anatomy of the earth.

 Here are some photos of our early prototyping and exploration: